AlexSD92/ckc_lifts/README.md

 3. Near the top, select 'Code' in the dropdown.
 4. Copy the HTTPS address.
 5. Download and open open [GitBash](https://gitforwindows.org/) terminal.
-6. Navigate to directory where you would like to create a new directory.
+6. Navigate to the directory where you would like to create a new directory.
-    - Use pwd command to know where you currently are.
+    - Use the pwd command to know where you currently are.
     - Use cd followed by the directory name to change directories.
     - use mkdir followed by a new directory name to create a new directory.
 7. Create a new directory (mkdir) named 'CKC Lifts'.
-8. Change directory (cd) in to 'CKC Lifts'.
+8. Change directory (cd) into 'CKC Lifts'.
 9. Enter 'git clone [insert HTTPS address here]'.
 10. GitBash will clone the 'CKC Lifts' repository in to your chosen local directory.
 11. Open the repository using your preferred IDE, such as [Atom](https://atom.io/), [Visual Studio](https://code.visualstudio.com/), etc.